About Our Founder

 Vince grew up in a healthy environment, enjoying gymnastics, horse riding, and all kinds of vigorous sports.
 He started lifting weights when he turned twenty-two after seeing a picture of John Grimek — an American bodybuilder of the 30s and 40s with nicknames like “The Monarch of Muscledom” and “The Glow.”

-Then in 1948 — 9 years after lifting his first weight — Vince moved to North Hollywood and opened the now famous Vince’s Gym.
+Then in 1948 — 9 years after lifting his first weight — Vince moved to North Hollywood and opened the now famous Vince’s Gym in Studio City, California.

 Vince trained world-class athletes, movie stars, and bodybuilding champions